Jnaupay/IT-Assessment-1/README.md

 Myer Briggs Test – Advocate
 Website: https://www.16personalities.com/
 Image:

 Online Learning Style Test – Visual Learner
 Website: http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml?event=results&A=7&V=10&T=3
 Image:

 Third-Party Test – Creativity Test Score = 55.36
 Website: http://www.testmycreativity.com/
 Image:

-What do the test results mean to you?
 These test results show that I am leaning towards a more visual, interactive lifestyle with people.
 Looking at the first set of results encourages me and shows that I am an all-rounder with my personality.
 It helps me to understand who I am in both mindset and lifestyle wise and how I interact with the world around me.
 It shows me that I still have areas in my life where I need improvement, especially in listening, retaining information and implementing it in my everyday life.
-How do you think these results may influence your behaviour in a team?

 I believe it is essential that I take into consideration of my weakness within the team, as I am more visual/direct in my approach.
 I think it will be harder for me to understand or retain ideas discussed by other members if I do not see the idea visually shown and noted down for future reference.
 This can prove to be an issue when playing my part in the implementation of the idea agreed upon after the discussion.
-How should you take this into account when forming a team?

 When forming a team, it is important to know who is available and what experience they carry.
 I need to look for people who have that experience in team-based areas and be able to understand how to balance out my weaknesses for the benefit of the group.
 For this to occur I will need to effectively communicate my weakness on audio retention.
 I can do this by letting everyone know at the start of the meeting if we can show visual examples.
 This will ensure the team will become more aware on how they communicate ideas to me or others.
 This is a good growing experience when listening to other people in the group and being able to adapt to that new environment of team work.

 Project Idea

-Overview (100 words)
 A mobile phone app that integrates with a sensor pointing towards a database, which reads the data of the potted plant and the requirements needed for the plant to grow.
 This app connects with the sensor positioned on the inside of the pot plant toward the edge.
 Reading soil data in real-time to then report back to the app with results to notify the user on what the plant is needing for maintenance.
 For example, the plant will report data on:
 •	Moisture content water within the soil
 •	Type of soil required for the plant
 •	Soil meets the need of the plant for growth.

 This will assist in educating people on correct agricultural practices when dealing with potted plants and small vegetable beds.
-Motivation (100 words)

 In my own experience, seeing how my friends talk about taking care of plants and eventually killing the plant, or at home when I see family members looking after plants.
 I often wonder if there is some way to monitor the plant’s vitals and meet the recommended living conditions for its survival and growth in the home.
 Integration between mobile phones and sensors allow for easy monitoring of the plant during the day or night.
 This can prove to be a useful tool in leveraging mobile technology to educate the populace for simple plant caring.
-Description (500 words)

 To expand on the idea of integration of mobile devices and sensors to monitor and regulate the needs of plant life.
 Plants not only include flowers, but vegetables or small garden troves for numerous plants.
 The features are outlined in the List below:

 -	Sensor (sold at flower shops, D.I.Y. shops) that has a distinct QR code on it and can be paired with the user’s account e.g. Apple App Store or Play store.
 This QR code is related to the plant given by the manufacturer on what species of plant is it.
 -	Sensor that picks up real-time moisture content, which updates the mobile app.
 -	Mobile Application with live database data, which can be saved on to the device and continually syncing with the cloud to ensure up to date information is received on plant data.